tiago-af-silva/Dover-Design-WordPress/wp-content/plugins/better-wp-security/readme.txt

 iThemes Security monitors your site and reports changes to the filesystem and database that might indicate a compromise. iThemes Security also works to detect bots and other attempts to search vulnerabilities.

-* Detects bots and other attempts to search for vulnerabilities
+* Detects bots and other attempts to search for vulnerabilities.
-* Monitors filesystem for unauthorized changes
+* Monitors filesystem for unauthorized changes.
-* Run a scan for blacklists on the homepage of your site
+* Run a scan for malware and blacklists on the homepage of your site.
 * Receive email notifications when someone gets locked out after too many failed login attempts or when a file on your site has been changed.

 = Obscure =